-- dynamic pricing: a strategy in which airlines and hotels change prices based on algorithms that take into account competitor pricing as well as supply and demand.
+- Dynamic pricing: a strategy in which airlines and hotels change prices based on algorithms that take into account competitor pricing as well as supply and demand.

-- fare basis: the letters and numbers assigned to a specific fare, like an identification number.
+- Fare basis: the letters and numbers assigned to a specific fare, like an identification number.

 - LCC: low-cost carrier (aka no-frills airlines); offer low-fare flights with reduced passenger services.

-- managed travel: a business travel program in which employees book travel within pre-established guidelines, designed to control spend and help enhance travelers’ safety.
+- Managed travel: a business travel program in which employees book travel within pre-established guidelines, designed to control spend, and help enhance travelers’ safety.

-TEM: travel expense management; the system a company uses to process, pay and audit traveler-initiated expenses.
+TEM: travel expense management; the system a company uses to process, pay, and audit traveler-initiated expenses.

-- ticketing agreement: a contract between airlines to accept each other’s tickets for transportation.
+- Ticketing agreement: a contract between airlines to accept each other’s tickets for transportation.

 - TMC: a travel management company is a business travel agent (such as American Express Global Business Travel) that helps organizations manage their travel programs.
-A TMC fulfills travel bookings, supports the organization’s duty of care obligations, and identifies potential cost-savings opportunities
+A TMC fulfills travel bookings, supports the organization’s duty of care obligations, and identifies potential cost-savings opportunities throughout a travel journey.

 - VCN: virtual card number; a highly secure, single-use virtual credit card number used to minimize the risk of fraud.